Can cats eat lettuce?

 The high fibre can add bulk to stools.

-Lettuce is extremely low in calories, so will not add extra calorie, which is especially important in overweight cats.
+Lettuce is extremely low in calories, so will not add extra calories, which is especially important in overweight cats.

 Contains nutrients including vitamins A and K, potassium, calcium, and folate.